If you are ailing in any way, tell us so that we may pray for you.

 Gatherings for the Word and Holy Communion

-Therefore, in-person services, Bible studies, and meetings have been suspended.
+In-person services, Bible studies, and meetings are suspended.

 Sunday Service of the Word

 The Sunday service will be available through Zoom.
-It remain at its usual time, 10:00 a.m.
+Beginning June 7 it will begin at 9:00 a.m.

 Morning Prayer will continue on Tuesdays through Fridays at 9:00 a.m.
 It is also available through Zoom.